Dynamical quantum indistinguishability: Abstract

 \section{Abstract}

 We observe that quantum indistinguishability is a dynamical effect dependent on measurement duration.
-We formulate a quantitative criterion for observing indistinguishability in quantum fluids and its implications including quantum statistics and propose a viscoelastic function capable of describing both long-time and short-time regimes where indistinguishability and its implications are operative and inactive, respectively.
-On the basis of this discussion, we propose an experiment to observe a transition to the state where the implications of indistinguishability become inoperative and in particular a transition between statistics-active and statistics-inactive states.
+We formulate a quantitative criterion for observing indistinguishability in quantum fluids and its implications including quantum statistics and propose a viscoelastic function describing both long-time and short-time regimes where indistinguishability and its implications are operative and inactive, respectively.
+On the basis of this discussion, we propose an experiment to observe a transition to the short-time non-equilibrium state where the implications of indistinguishability become inoperative.

 Indistinguishability of identical particles in quantum mechanics has several implications including limiting the wavefunction to be symmetric or antisymmetric (related to Bose-Einstein or Fermi-Dirac statistics), Pauli principle and exchange interaction \cite{landau}.
 The wave function of two particles exchanging places must obey